mohamjad/mohamjad/README.md

 running world1, an institution for founders constantly in motion. real experiences worth sharing. sf & toronto

-im also building evaluation environments for long-horizon rl evaluation, as well as neural-interface sessions that make intent measurable under changing neural, cognitive, and contextual state.
+im also building evaluation environments for long-horizon rl evaluation, as well as neural-interface sessions that make intent measurable under changing neural, cognitive, and contextual state. see anemoia01